South Africans vote in first "Born Free" election

 The silver-tongued Malema himself is also likely to barred from public office this month if a court confirms a provisional sequestration order imposed in February because of 16 million rand ($1.4 million) owed in unpaid taxes.

-(Additional reporting by Helen Nyambura-Mwaura and Wendell Roelf; Editing by Mark Heinrich and Tom Heneghan)
+(Additional reporting by Helen Nyambura-Mwaura and Wendell Roelf; Editing by Mark Heinrich and Ron Popeski)